ucsd-cse231-s22/pa1/README.md

 ## Submission

-You can submit your code to the `pa1` assignment on Gradescope, which will be released Friday and has a set of autograder tests to check your work.
+You can submit your code to the `pa1` assignment on Gradescope (released soon).

 ## Grading